telerik/fiddler-everywhere-docs/user-guide/live-traffic/web-sessions/web-sessions-list.md

 - To select more than one Sessions, hold the __Ctrl__ (__Command__ on Mac) or __Shift__ keys while clicking on the desired rows.
 - Double-click or press __Enter__ (__Return__ on Mac) to activate the default inspectors for a single selected Session.

-When the Inspectors are activated, they will automatically decide which Inspector is best suited to display the selected Session's request and response.
+When the Inspectors are activated, they will automatically decide which Inspector is best suited to display the selected session's request and response.

 ### Web Sessions List Columns